nodejitsu/persistent-ghost/README.md

 ### Disclaimer
 The current solution is not perfect, it's a quick fix.
-Direct storage to mongoDB and/or cntent storage to a dedicated storage service would be prefered.
+Direct storage to mongoDB and/or content storage to a dedicated storage service would be prefered.
 If you would like to help out, check [pkgcloud] to get started.
 Although we expect the module to work properly, this package is provided "AS IS", see the License for more details.